Ballot worries cloud outcome of North Carolina Congress race

 The state elections board voted 7-2 on Friday to hear evidence by Dec.
 21 before deciding whether to certify the result.
 Republican Mark Harris leads Democrat Dan McCready by 905 votes from nearly 283,000 cast in eight south-central counties reaching from Charlotte to near Fayetteville.

-The hearing will ensure “the election is determined without taint of fraud or corruption and without irregularities that may have changed the result of an election,” board member Joshua Malcolm, a Democrat, said in his motion.
+The hearing will ensure “the election is determined without taint of fraud or corruption and without irregularities that may have changed the result of an election,” board member Joshua Malcolm, a Democratic member, said in his motion.

 Also on Friday, The Associated Press retracted its call of a winner in the 9th District.
 The AP, which had called the race for Harris on Nov.
 9, said it is treating the board’s action as if the race has proceeded to a recount.
 AP does not call winners in any election that is subject to a recount.